Overnight Waffle Breakfast Casserole

 2. Using a toaster, toast 12 frozen waffles.

-3. In a medium bowl, use a hand mixer to blend eggs, milk (or half & half), vanilla extract, cinnamon, syrup and salt.
+3. In a medium bowl, use a hand mixer to blend eggs, milk (or half & half), 1 teaspoon vanilla extract, 1 teaspoon cinnamon, syrup, and salt.

-5. When you are ready to baking the casserole, preheat the oven to 350 degrees F.
+5. When you are ready to bake the casserole, preheat the oven to 350 degrees F.

 6. Leave the casserole covered with foil and bake for 30 minutes.